The Inherent Risks to Buyers of Phuket Property

 Because a fresh assessment can always give a developer the green light, a project lacking EIA approval is not necessarily a lost cause.
 A project built on Dirty Land, however, is another story altogether – a horror story.

 The absolute worst situation in which an investor can find themselves is one where they have been persuaded to purchase a unit in a project built on national forest or government land.
-Some condominium developers, either knowingly or unknowingly, have built on land that was involved in land corruption cases going back over 30 years (known as “dirty land”).
+Some Phuket condominium developers, either knowingly or unknowingly, have built on land that was involved in land corruption cases going back over 30 years (known as “dirty land”).

 There is no statute of limitations on the government reclaiming this land, and we fully expect any encroached land to be reclaimed at some stage in the future.
 But this is not just our opinion, most lawyers are sure this will transpire sooner or later.